-All facilities shall be designed and built in such a way that patients, staff, visitors and maintenance personnel are not exposed to avoidable risks of injury.
+720.1.00 All facilities shall be designed and built in such a way that patients, staff, visitors and maintenance personnel are not exposed to avoidable risks of injury.

-Badly designed common elements such as workstations and the layout of critical rooms have a great impact on the Occupational Safety and Health (OSH) of staff as well as the welfare of patients.
+Badly designed common elements such as workstations and the layout of critical rooms have a great impact on the Occupational Health and Safety (OH&S) of staff as well as the welfare of patients.

 The field of Ergonomics covers some aspects of the design of objects for common use.
-However, research indicates that experts disagree on some aspects of Ergonomic Standards such as the best sitting posture or angle of view for monitors.
-On most Ergonomics issues, however, there is broad agreement amongst the experts.
+However, research indicates that experts disagree on some aspects of ergonomic standards such as the best sitting posture or angle of view for VDUs.
+On most ergonomics issues, however, there is broad agreement amongst the experts.

 It is not appropriate for any standard to be regarded as ideal for every person.
-A writing bench or hand basin that is entirely suitable for one person may be inappropriate for another person.
+A writing bench or handbasin that is entirely suitable for one person may be inappropriate for another person.
 It is also unreasonable to expect all such objects to be designed in such a way that they can be adjusted for all users.

-Given these limitations, the more practical role of Ergonomics Standards is to provide a reasonable common base for design.
-It is recommended that the actual design allow for various objects to be modified, if necessary to accommodate the special needs of the relevant staff.
+Given these limitations, the more practical role of ergonomics standards is to provide a reasonable common base for design.
+It is recommended that the actual design allows for various objects to be modified, if necessary to accommodate the special needs of the relevant staff.

-Nothing in these Guidelines is intended to create a situation where the needs of all possible preferences or indeed the highest possible Standards are implemented in all situations.
+Nothing in these standards is intended to create a situation where the needs of all possible preferences or indeed the highest possible standards are implemented in all situations.

-The Ergonomics Standards included in these Guidelines are those commonly debated in relation to health facilities.
-For items not covered in these Guidelines, it is highly recommended that other international Standards for Ergonomics be followed.
+The ergonomics standards included in these guidelines are those commonly debated in relation to Health Facilities.
+For items not covered in these guidelines, it is highly recommended that the Australian Standards for Ergonomics is followed.
+Refer to the following: